jmongrio/TorresHanio/README.md

 # Towers of Hanoy
-An exercise of "towers of Hanoy"
+Exercise of "towers of Hanoy"

 ## Table of Contents
 * [Explanation](#Explanation)